 Another important consideration is when your energy tends to lag.
 If you will be yawning all the way through a 7:30 pm lesson, better to stop teaching earlier in the day than come across as unprofessional.

 [bctt tweet=”Teaching when you know you will consistently be tired does a disservice to both you AND your student.” username=”RosemariePenner”]

 While I have listed this as a third “step” it really is concurrent with scheduling students.
 After all, we need both sides to be successful.

-In order to determine how long it took me to complete various tasks, I have been using the “Hours” app to track various parts of my life.
+In order to determine how long it took me to complete various tasks, I used the “Hours” app to track various parts of my life.

-- How long does it ACTUALLY take me to create & upload the social media for my studio?
-(Depends on the time of day I work on it: my perfectionist tendencies come out at odd times.)
+- How long does it take to create & upload social media or other marketing for your studio?

 - There are SO MANY great resources out there.
-But, did I go down the rabbit hole while I was supposed to be prepping lessons?
-(Sometimes, but it sure was fun … until I had to give up something else to get the planning done.)
+But, did you go down the rabbit hole while prepping lessons?

 A (Not So) Fancy Schmancy Schedule

 Creating a schedule can be as easy or complex as you like it.
 While I do like having a digital calendar that travels with me wherever I go, having a simple paper schedule of what a typical week looks like can be very useful as well.